jkendall327/dotnet-explanations/csharp/delegates.md

 This method does something with a delegate, without any knowledge of what methods the delegate actually contains.

-(Advanced note: in fact, the delegate might be `null` and not contain any methods at all.
-If so, calling `Invoke` will crash the program.)
+> ⚠️ In fact, the delegate might be `null` and not contain any methods at all.
+If so, calling `Invoke` will crash the program.

 Delegates let us write *methods about methods*.